Worst Unstable Points of a Hilbert Scheme: Worst unstable points of a Grassmannian containing a Hilbert scheme

-There is the following asymptotic behavior of these functions.
-For simplicity, let $f$ means $f(d)$ from now on, if $f$ is meant to be a value of a function $f$ in degree $d$. \begin{lemma} There is an integer $D_{P}\geq g_{P}$ such that every integer $d\geq D_{P}$ satisfies following properties.
+for all $d\in\mathbb{N}$. \end{definition} Actually, $\Phi$ is the discriminant of a quadratic inequality, which will be mentioned in Lemma~\ref{opt1}. \begin{lemma} There is an integer $D_{P}\geq g_{P}$ corresponding to the Hilbert polynomial $P$ such that every integer $d\geq D_{P}$ satisfies following properties.

 Furthermore, if $P$ is a constant polynomial, then there's $D_{P}\in\mathbb{N}$ such that $d\geq D_{P}$ implies \eqref{discriminant1}, \eqref{lowerbound1}, \eqref{asymptotic1} and

 \end{lemma} \begin{proof} We claim that